My Professional Story

 Growing up in Massachusetts, I always thought I would enter the family business and go into real estate development.
 While studying undergraduate courses at Providence College, I witnessed the financial recession hit our family business head on.
 The recession had more than just a financial impact.
 I watched as financial issues caused the destruction of family relationships.
 Witnessing this first hand, I became determined to never allow money to control my life.
 I realized the family business and real estate would have to wait.
 I had another calling.

 Upon graduating, I immediately began to pursue the most difficult designation to achieve in the financial industry, the CFA (Chartered Financial Analyst) charter.
-The knowledge gained from earning the charter provided me the expertise to confidently invest and manage money.
+The knowledge gained from earning the charter provided me the expertise to confidently invest and manage money and conduct detailed financial analysis.

 I quickly realized however that investing provides only a piece of financial confidence.